ni/automotive-camera-module-reference/docs/reference/hardware/automotive-camera-module-variants.md

 #### Block Diagram
 ![1486 block diagram](/docs/images/PXIe-1486-block-dia.png)

+#### Features & Limitations
+- GPIO and I2C voltage is 1.8V on the Serializer and Deserializer.
+Do not configure the I2C voltage register to 3.3V.
+- I2C busses are point-to-point for each SER / DES and the CPLD.
+They are not shared.
+- Default config from boot-strapping voltage dividers is:
+    - UB954: I2C address 0x60 (8b), synchronous mode
+    - UB953: I2C address 0x30 (8b), synchronous mode
+- Changing the REFCLK on the PLL will reset both components.

 ### Software Details

 | Model Number           | NI MAX Name                                        | LabVIEW FPGA Target Name          | FlexRIO First Supported | Product ID | Model Alias |